 A connection point referred to here is the electrical panel where you want to connect your solar PV output.
 For residential buildings, it is usually the main electrical distribution board that is used as a point of connection.

 However, you will need to check the main electrical rooms for bigger projects where LV panels are located.
-It usually has bigger breakers which are inside the huge electrical cabinets.
+It usually has bigger breakers that are inside the huge electrical cabinets.

-What you need to check is the availability of a spare breaker, or a space where you can fix your main solar PV breaker.
+What you need to check is the availability of a spare breaker or space where you can fix your main solar PV breaker.
 This is important as this will let you know how easy or complicated it will be to connect your solar PV system into the building.

 The easiest scenario is when the building has a spare breaker which you can use as a point of connection.
 It means you will just be pulling the main cables from the solar PV AC combiner box to the LV panel.
 Then, terminate the cables and you are good to go.